 Women In Peacebuilding

-From a deep commitment to the role of women and in support of United Nations Security Council Resolution (UNSCR1325) on Women, Peace, and Security, Mediators Beyond Borders International (MBBI) seeks to increase the number of women mediators and peacebuilders engaging in peace processes from the local to the international level.
+From a deep commitment to the role of women and in support of United Nations Security Council Resolution (UNSCR1325) on Women, Peace, and Security (WPS), Mediators Beyond Borders International (MBBI) seeks to increase the number of women mediators and peacebuilders engaging in peace processes from the local to the international level.
+Here is a great resource for a 'by the numbers' of WPS from Our Secure Future.
 It achieves this by conducting International Peace Training Institutes (IPTIs) in multiple regions across the globe.

 Objectives of IPTI-WIP

 - Support women to lead a range of conflict resolution and transformation processes in their communities, regions, countries

 - Increase peacebuilding projects in the participants’ home countries that improve conditions and involve more women in creating social change

 - Equip women to contribute to peace negotiations and to lead civil society efforts to hold institutions and non-state actors accountable for sustainable peace and development